MohamedBadr21/HTML_AND_CSS_Template_Three/README.md

-# HTML_AND_CSS_Template_Three
+# HTML & CSS Website Design — Elzero Web School Practice

-This project is a responsive UI design built using pure HTML and CSS.
-It was created as a practical exercise while learning from Elzero Web School, focusing on clean structure, reusable components, and modern layout techniques.
+This website design was made while learning from **Elzero Web School** using **HTML and CSS only**.
+It is part of my learning journey to improve my frontend skills and practice building real layouts.

+## 🎯 What I learned
+- Semantic and clean HTML structure
+- Styling with pure CSS
+- Better project organization
+- Improving my understanding of layouts and design

+## 🚀 How to use
+Click the link and view the project in your browser.

+---

+Thanks for visiting! 😊